yalexhwang/Movie-app/README.md

 ## Movie-app
-A practice using an API: a movie app pulling data from The Movie DB API.
+Practice using an API: a movie app pulling data from The Movie DB API.
 Displays movies now playing on a landing page, with options to view most popular movies and top rated movies Option to serach for a movie (search keyword passed as a query)